byuflowlab/Aeroelasticity.jl/docs/src/developer.md

 nothing #hide
 ```

-Model parameters may be stored either as fields of the newly defined type or passed directly to the solver.
-In this case, we choose to define all of the structural parameters as elements of the parameter vector.
-In general, constants should be stored as fields of the newly defined type, while any variable that could be a design variables should be passed to the solver through the parameter vector.
+Model parameters may be stored either as fields of the newly defined type or passed to the solver through the parameters vector.
+In general, parameters which may be used as design variables as part of an optimization should be passed to the solver through the parameter vector, while constant parameters should be stored as fields of the newly defined type.
+For this model, we define all parameters as elements of the parameter vector.

-Note that the state, parameter, and aerodynamic load variable identities should be documented in the docstring associated with the newly defined type since the type definition provides the primary source of documentation for a given model.
+Note that the state, input, and parameter identities for each model should be documented in the docstring associated with their type since this docstring provides the primary source of documentation for a given model.

 ### Defining Model Properties